-Career Pathway - The term "career pathway" means a combination of rigorous and highquality education, training and other services that
+Career Pathway - The term "career pathway" means a combination of rigorous and high-quality education, training and other services that

 - A. Aligns with the skill needs of industries in the economy of the State or regional economy involved; - B. Prepares an individual to be successful in any of a full range of secondary or postsecondary education options, including apprenticeships registered under the Act of August 16, 1927 (commonly known as the "National Apprenticeship Act"; 50 Stat.
 664, chapter 663; 29 U.S.C.
-50 et seq.); - C. Includes counseling to support an individual in achieving the individual's education and career goals;

-- D. Includes, as appropriate, education offered concurrently with and in the same context as workforce preparation activities and training for a specific occupation or occupational cluster; - E. Organizes education, training, and other services to meet the particular needs of an individual in a manner that accelerates the educational and career advancement of the individual to the extent practicable; - F. Enables an individual to attain a secondary school diploma or its recognized equivalent, and at least 1 recognized postsecondary credential; and - G. Helps an individual enter or advance within a specific occupation or occupational cluster.
+50 et seq.); - C. Includes counseling to support an individual in achieving the individual's education and career goals; - D. Includes, as appropriate, education offered concurrently with and in the same context as workforce preparation activities and training for a specific occupation or occupational cluster: - E. Organizes education, training, and other services to meet the particular needs of an individual in a manner that accelerates the educational and career advancement of the individual to the extent practicable; - F. Enables an individual to attain a secondary school diploma or its recognized equivalent, and at least 1 recognized postsecondary credential; and - G. Helps an individual enter or advance within a specific occupation or occupational cluster.

-Registered Apprenticeship The term "registered apprenticeship," means a program that contains national industry standards and is registered with the U.S. Department of Labor (USDOL) (or a federally recognized state apprenticeship agency).
+Registered Apprenticeship - The term "registered apprenticeship," means a program that contains national industry standards and is registered with the U.S. Department of Labor (USDOL) (or a federally recognized state apprenticeship agency).
 Typically, these programs are at a minimum of one-year in duration, require 144 hours of related technical instruction (RTI) and 2,000 on-the-job training hours.
-At the completion of every US DOL registered apprenticeship program, the individual receives and industry informed and nationally recognized credential from US DOL.
+At the completion of every USDOL registered apprenticeship program, the individual receives and industry informed and nationally recognized credential from USDOL.
 More information on Registered Apprenticeship can be found here.
+It is strongly encouraged that all applicants familiarize themselves with Registered Apprenticeship prior to developing their proposal.

-Pre-apprenticeship-a program or set of strategies designed to prepare individuals, in both youth (16 to 24 years of age) and adult populations, for entry into an apprenticeship program.
+Pre-apprenticeship - A program or set of strategies designed to prepare individuals, in both youth (16 to 24 years of age) and adult populations, for entry into an apprenticeship program.
 Instruction may vary in length and scope, and may include basic skills training, academic skills remediation, or an introduction to the industry.
 Completers may be accorded preferential consideration for entry into a Registered Apprenticeship program and/or apply time served or credits earned toward fulfilling program requirements.